Why Investment Banks Make So Much Money

 Private Equity & Hedge Funds

-The same principles apply to hedge fund and private equity compensation: both make a lot of money because a lot of money passes through their fingertips and they take a good chunk of it without spending much.
+The same principles apply to hedge fund and private equity salaries and bonuses: both make a lot of money because a lot of money passes through their fingertips and they take a good chunk of it without spending much.

 Private equity firms and hedge funds earn money from a management fee – what they charge to cover expenses and “manage” funds – and carry – a percentage of their return on investment.